 MILESTONE: HOST A CORE TEAM MEETING.

 CHESHBON | ACCOUNTING: RESEARCH YOUR INVESTMENTS.

-As a reminder, if your institution has significant investments - e.g., in an endowment, mutual, or pension fund -Dayenu recommends you start there.
-If not, specifics of their investments in fossil fuels: fossilfreefunds.org.
-You can also consult the prospectus for each of your funds for more detailed information.
+As a reminder, if your institution has significant investments - e.g., in an endowment, mutual, or pension fund - Dayenu recommends you start there.
+If not, look to your bank.